 Megan Cattau met her first love, the low-flying trapeze, at Canopy Studio in Athens, GA in 2002.
 Since then, she has choreographed, performed, and taught extensively in the US and abroad, working principally under the aerial dance project Flight Collaborative, of which she is a co-founder and co-director.
 Megan is interested in how aerial dance choreography and visual art can be used to tell stories that are content-rich and emotionally compelling.
 At Canopy Studio, Megan trained primarily under Susan Murphy, who remains a deep inspiration.
 Megan was a member of the Repertory Company, served as the business manager and then assistant director, was part of the core teaching staff, and helped to develop Canopy’s teacher training.
 In 2008, Megan founded the aerial dance program at Durham School for Ballet and the Performing Arts (formerly Legacy Studios) in Durham, NC.
 She moved to NYC in 2010 and became an aerial dance instructor at Circus Warehouse as well as a core member of Constellation Moving Company.
 Megan’s first exposure to Frequent Flyers Aerial Dance was in 2005 when she was awarded the Glenn P. Davis emerging aerial choreographer’s scholarship to attend the Aerial Dance Festival, which was a formative experience for her aerial work.
 Since moving to Boulder, Megan has been thrilled to re-engage with the Frequent Flyers community as a teacher, the Student Company Director, and member of the Professional Company, and she is delighted to teach at ADF this year!
 Megan is also a forest ecologist, working in the tropical peat-swamp forests of Indonesia as well as the subalpine forests of the Rocky Mountains, and her mind is always on the trees.

 Danielle Hendricks spent her childhood climbing fences, trees, balance beams and rooftops in Fresno, California.
 She earned Bachelor of Arts degrees in Kinesiology and Dance from the University of Colorado at Boulder where she graduated in 1999.
-Danielle is a nationally certified Pilates Instructor and teaches at Pilates Aligned in Denver, CO.
-She encountered Frequent Flyers in 1997 and began Low Flying trapeze classes with Nancy Smith in 1998.
+Danielle is a nationally certified Pilates Instructor and has been teaching Pilates for almost two decades, mostly at Cara Reeser’s “Pilates Aligned” studio in Denver.
+She encountered Frequent Flyers in 1997, began Low Flying trapeze classes with Nancy Smith in 1998, performed in her first FF show in 2000, and officially joined the company a couple years later.
 Danielle trained in the art of bungee dance with the “the grandmother of aerial dance/motivity,” Terry Sendgraff, and has been teaching bungee dance at the Aerial Dance Festival since 2005.
-She is also fortunate to have studied and performed with David Dorfman Dance, Gabriel Masson, Boulder Ballet, Evolving Doors Dance, Hannah Kahn Dance, and many more gifted artists/teachers.
-Ms. Hendricks currently dances/performs with 3rd Law Dance Theater (since 2005), and performs regularly in the historic Denver May D&F tower at The Clocktower Cabaret in “L’estrange Menagerie: A Circus,” and other burlesque revues.
-She’s been dancing, choreographing, and teaching with Frequent Flyers since 2002 and is looking forward to many more years!
+In addition to teaching Pilates and aerial dance, “Dani” currently dances professionally with Boulder based 3rd Law Dance/Theater.
+She also performs regularly in Denver with “L’estrange Menagerie” and other burlesque revues as her acrobatic, stilt-dancing alter ego, Alexis Scissorlegs.

 Elsie Smith has performed with many well known companies including Cirque du Soleil, and received a Special Award at the China Wuqiau International Circus Festival in 2007 and the Bronze Medal at the 1st International Festival de Circo en Albacete, Spain in 2008.
-She is the co-founder and Artistic Director of the New England Center for Circus Arts and runs a performing company, Nimble Arts, with her aerial partner and twin sister, Serenity Smith Forchion.
+She is the co-founder and Artistic Director of the New England Center for Circus Arts and runs a performing company, Nimble Arts, with her aerial partner and twin sister, Serenity Smith.
 She is a certified trampoline and german wheel teacher, and co-created the NA Aerial Teacher Certification Program, and consults in aerial safety matters with the American Youth Circus Organization/American Circus Educators Organization.
 In 2016 she and her sister won the American Circus Educator’s Award for Excellence in Education and the Walter Cerf Medal for Outstanding Achievement in the Arts from the Vermont Arts Council.

 Nancy Smith originally wanted to be an astronaut or a racecar driver and instead became the founder and artistic director of Frequent Flyers® Productions since its inception in 1988 and the Aerial Dance Festival since 1999.
 She teaches Aerial Release Technique (A.R.T.) around the US with over 30 years aerial teaching experience.
 She has created over 100 original works / evening-length choreography.
 Her work with Frequent Flyers has been seen in Boston, California, Louisiana, Virginia, Montreal, the Bahamas, Washington, D.C. and throughout Colorado.
 Nancy has received numerous awards including “Living Legend of Dance in Colorado,” “Women Who Light the Community”, “Cutting Edge” Award, the “Pacesetters Award” for Arts and Entertainment, a Neodata Endowment Fellowship in Dance, and the “Arts Innovation Award.”
-She also is an instructor at Univ. of Colorado’s Dance Dept. spreading the gospel of Aerial Dance.
+She also is an instructor at Univ. of Colorado’s Dance Dept. spreading the joy of Aerial Dance.
 Along with co-author, Jayne Bernasconi, she wrote the first book on the history / theory of Aerial Dance.